cortexproject/cortex/docs/proposals/shuffle-sharding-on-the-read-path.md

 When shuffle sharding is enabled:

-- The **store-gateway** `syncUsersBlocks()` will build a tenant’s subring for each tenant found scanning the bucket and will skip any tenant not belonging to its shard.
+- The **store-gateway** `syncUsersBlocks()` will build a tenant’s subring for each tenant found scanning the bucket and will skip any tenant not belonging to its shard.<br />
 Likewise, ShardingMetadataFilter will first build a **tenant’s subring** and then will use the existing logic to filter out blocks not belonging to store-gateway instance itself.
 The tenant ID can be read from the block’s meta.json.
 - The **querier** `blocksStoreReplicationSet.GetClientsFor()` will first build a **tenant’s subring** and then will use the existing logic to find out to which store-gateway instance each requested block belongs to.